IntuitiveHarmony/HarmonyHero/readme.md

 ```

  Each `note on` will be executed the moment a note key is pressed.
 The `note off` will be executed once the button is released.
-The note is a value 0-127 and each correlates with a musical note and is what ties the `note off` to the `note on`. (with me?)
+The note is a value 0-127 and each correlates with a musical note and is what ties the `note off` to the `note on`. (still with me?)

  Let's say a function transposes the note while it is being held.
 Then something like below will more than likely happen causing the original note to play until it a `note off` is played for that note.
 I call them `sticky notes` and they are pretty annoying.
 Especially when it is high pitched and I cannot make the right `note off` message happen 😵‍💫.